What is confirmation?

 Students wishing to transfer from a Masters degree to a PhD can combine the process with the confirmation process.
 Information on transferring between research degrees can also be found in the Higher Degrees by Research (HDR) Academic Progress Procedure.

 Training relating to confirmation is available.
 You can do this in two ways:

 - Workshop - register for Confirmation 1 and 2 via HDR Training

 - Online - you should complete the Confirmation, Presentation Skills and Time Management modules available through the PhD Xtra Research Student Training CloudDeakin site

 The Doctor of Psychology program has a specific confirmation process - further information is available from the School of Psychology.
 The confirmation process described elsewhere on this page relates only to PhD and Masters candidates.

 Research integrity training

 All students must complete Research integrity training before confirmation.

 You can complete the training online at any time.
-To gain access to the online training you will need to log into CloudDeakin, click on self-register and select the 'Office of Research integrity'.
+To gain access to the online training you will need to log into CloudDeakin, click on the Self-register button on the left-hand side of the screen and select the 'Office of Research integrity'.
+You will be required to confirm your registration.
 The site will then appear within the My Sites area of your CloudDeakin homepage.
 Within the Office of Research integrity, you will need to find Research integrity home and complete the Research Integrity Quiz.

 Deakin Research Induction training